mkalz/kalz.cc/content/books/pf23/index.md

 ---
 # Page title
-title: "Peer-Feedback in der Hochschullehre: Grundlagen, Konzept und Implementationsbeispiele"
+title: Peer-Feedback in der Hochschullehre: Grundlagen, Konzept und Implementationsbeispiele

+authors: [-admin]

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
 linktitle: PF23